-There are three major Internet and cable TV providers in Medellín, which offer triple-play Internet, TV and phone services: Claro, Tigo-UNE and Movistar.
+There are three major Internet and cable TV providers in Medellín, which offer triple-play Internet, TV and phone services: Claro, Tigo and Movistar.

 Also, for TV services there is the option of DirecTV, which includes Internet in some metropolitan areas in Colombia.
 In addition, HughesNet offers satellite Internet services in Colombia.
 And Conekto offers Internet service to some of the more rural areas in Antioquia near Medellín.

-In Colombia in 2017, there reportedly were over 28.5 million Internet users in a country with a population of nearly 50 million.
-The majority of these Internet users in Colombia are mobile with less than 8 million in Colombia with broadband connections in 2017.
-And in 2019, the number of Internet users in Colombia has increased to an estimated 32 million.
+In January 2020, there reportedly were 35.0 million Internet users in Colombia, which has a population of about 49 million.
+The majority of these Internet users in Colombia are mobile users with less than 12 million in Colombia with broadband connections in 2019.

-In my first apartment in Colombia over eight years ago, I had triple-play service from UNE, which is now named Tigo-UNE after a merger.
-Claro or Movistar weren’t available in that building.
+In my first apartment in Colombia over eight years ago, I had triple-play service from UNE, which is now named Tigo after a merger.
+Claro and Movistar weren’t available in that building.

-However, the service from UNE was unreliable and made it difficult to work from home.
+However, the service from UNE (now Tigo) was unreliable and made it difficult to work from home.
 So, when I moved I switched to Claro, which has much more reliable service in my experience.

 Several Medellin Guru readers asked about Internet and Cable TV providers in Medellín.
-So, this is our up-to-date guide to Internet and Cable TV providers in Medellín and how to sign up.
+So, this is our up-to-date guide for 2020 to Internet and Cable TV providers in Medellín and how to sign up.

 1. Claro’s Triple-Play Service – Medellín Internet and Cable TV Providers